krishauser/GEMstack/GEMstack/onboard/perception/README.md

 $ rviz
 2. Publish a static transform from the map to visualize the published bounding box data:
 $ rosrun tf2_ros static_transform_publisher 0 0 0 0 0 0 map currentVehicleFrame
+3. In Rviz, click "add" in the bottom left corner.
+In "By display type", under "jsk_rviz_plugins" select BoundingBoxArray.
+4. Expand BoundingBoxArray on the left.
+Under it you will see "Topic" with a blank space to the right of it.
+Click the blank space (it's a hidden drop down box) and select the BoundingBoxArray topic to visualize